DevSteg/film_review_project/README.md

             * If I uploaded the review or the film then a delete button will show up on both the film and the review.
         5. As a frequent user, I want to be able to view and edit my info to keep it up to date.
             * Each user has their own profile page where they can updated their email and password, currently Usernames can not be changed due to security.

+- ### Site owner goals testing
+    1. Create revenue from afilliate links to buy/stream films.
+        * The Watch now curerntly takes the user to a fake tag, This is for demonstration purposes only and would be updated to an official Amazon affiliate link in the future.

 - ### Further Testing
+- #### Nav-bar Testing
+    - When a user is not legged in
+        * Testing the Film Review logo, When clicking on the film review logo it should take the user to the home page.
+        The expected outcome was acheived.
+        * Testing the Home link, When clicking on the Home it should take the user to the home page.
+        The expected outcome was acheived.
+        * Testing the Films link, When clicking on the Films link it should take the user to the films page.
+        The expected outcome was acheived.
+        * Testing the Login link, When clicking on the Login link it should take the user to the login page.
+        The expected outcome was acheived.
+        * Testing the Signup link, When clicking on the Signup link it should take the user to the register page.
+        The expected outcome was acheived.
+    - When a user is logged in
+        * Testing the Home link, When clicking on the Home it should take the user to the home page.
+        The expected outcome was acheived.
+        * Testing the Films link, When clicking on the Films link it should take the user to the films page.
+        The expected outcome was acheived.
+        * Testing the Profile link, When clicking on the Profile link it should take the user to the users profile page.
+        The expected outcome was acheived.
+        * Testing the Add Film link, When clicking on the Add Film link it should take the user to the Add Film page.
+        The expected outcome was acheived.
+        * Testing the Logout link, When clicking on the Logout link it should log the user out and then take the user to the login page.
+        The expected outcome was acheived.

+- #### Search bar Testing
+    * When enter a unknown search term the films page should display a message telling the user no film was found would they like to add it in.
+    The expected outcome is acheived.
+    * When entering the name of a film or genre, the films page should find all films relating to the search and display them to the user.
+    The expected is acheived

 - #### Home Page Testing
     * Testing the resgister button, When clicking on the register button its expected outcome is to take the user to the register page to register account.